 That's how I’ve transitioned from banking in the Dominican Republic, to Treasury on Wall Street, to become a specialized entrepreneur in this young and fast growing and changing industry.

 By 2013, we have had completed the first 300kWp biomass-to-electricity power plant of Latin America through the controlled gasification of olive pruning and olive press residues (biomass), located in the province of San Juan, Argentina.
 I had also made of it a regional lab facility for any biomass testing in the country.
 Governors and agro industrials alike have come and visited our site, sending their biomass for testing and analyses.

-Generally speaking, agro industrials and forestry activities can cover large extensions of land and its regional economic activity is often low with a high dependency on very limited companies.
+Generally speaking, agro industrials and forestry activities can cover large extensions of land and its regional economic distribution is often low with a high dependency on very limited companies.
 However, these agro and forestry companies generate the residue that can be efficiently converted into electricity with our proven solutions.
-Thus, diversifying the job matrix away from traditional sources.
-Furthermore, the operation and maintenance tasks required by the power plant helps the local economy as well.
+Thus, our clean energy district creates jobs diversifying the matrix away from traditional sources.
+Furthermore, the operation and maintenance tasks required by the energy district helps to improve the local economy as well.